-Under the current Hong Kong Inland Revenue Ordinance, our Hong Kong subsidiary is subject to 16.5% Hong Kong profit tax on its income tax on their taxable income generated from operations in Hong Kong.
+Under the current Hong Kong Inland Revenue Ordinance, our Hong Kong subsidiary is subject to a 8.25% profit tax rate on assessable profits on the first Hong Kong Dollars ("HK\$") 2 million and 16.5% on any assessable profits in excess of HK\$2 million starting from April 1, 2018.
 Under the Hong Kong tax laws, we are exempted from the Hong Kong income tax on our foreign-derived income.
 In addition, payments of dividends from our Hong Kong subsidiary to us are not subject to any Hong Kong withholding tax.